Calcium Deposits and Tendinitis (Calcific Tendinitis)

 How is it diagnosed?

 To diagnose calcific tendinitis, your doctor will ask questions about your past health and your symptoms and will do a physical exam.
-He or she may do an X-ray to look for calcium deposits.
+The doctor may do an X-ray to look for calcium deposits.
 An ultrasound or MRI of the area may also be done.

 How is calcific tendinitis treated?

-If your doctor suggests removing the calcium deposit, you have a few options:
+If your doctor suggests breaking up or removing the calcium deposit, you have a few options:

 - A specialist can numb the area and use ultrasound imaging to guide needles to the deposit.
 The deposit is loosened, and most of it is sucked out with the needle.
 Your body may absorb some of the rest of the calcium.